 - Opportunity to start directly behind the Elite Corral

-During the “open registration” period (prior to registration closing for general participants), register online online.
-Once you have registered, send an e-mail to email@example.com with a website link to your qualifying race result.
+During the lottery entry period (March 5 – April 7), you can register as a Chicago Marathon time qualifier.
+Once you have registered, email email@example.com with a website link to your qualifying race result.

-Or, once registration has closed to general participants, send an e-mail to firstname.lastname@example.org with a website link to your qualifying race result.
-Upon verification of your qualifying time, you will be sent a private registration link and code.
-Your registration must be completed online in advance of the September 1 deadline.
+Or, after the lottery entry period (after April 7), email firstname.lastname@example.org with a website link to your qualifying race result.
+Upon verification of your qualifying time, you will be sent a unique registration link and code.
+Your registration must be submitted in advance of the September 1 American Development Program registration deadline.

-Note: The American Development Program does not include a complimentary entry into the event.
-All qualifiers must pay the standard event entry fee.
+Note: The American Development Program does not include complimentary entry into the event.
+All qualifiers must pay the standard registration fee.